 If you're struggling with your mental health or life issues, then counselling will give you the opportunity to explore issues such as emotional pain, anger, guilt, anxiety or depression with one of our team of trained counsellors.

-When you're experiencing a mental health problem, supportive and reliable information can change your life.
+When you're experiencing a mental health problem, supportive and reliable information will help.

-There are many types of counselling but they all aim to:
+There are many types of counselling but all aim to:

 Give you a safe time and place to talk to someone who won't judge you.

 Help you make sense of things and understand yourself better.